MD VS DO

 There are 2 routes to become a physician, MD or DO route.

-- MD – also termed allopathic medicine: this is traditional route learning western medicine: this is a 4 year degree which you are subject to periodic examinations that are just another stepping stone for the next step, residency
+- MD – also termed allopathic medicine: this is the traditional route learning western medicine: this is a 4-year degree in which you are subject to periodic examinations that are just another stepping stone for the next step, residency

-- DO – also termed osteopathic medicine: also, a 4 year program, this is small subset of medical schools that make up 10-20% of medical schools (see graph).
-They teach the same western medicine that traditional allopathic medical schools teach but also educate and train their students in holistic medical approach with integrative medicine such as how each system interacts with the other and trains in how you can utilize manual medicine to assist the body to maximize bodies efficiency.
-An example would be if a rib is out of place can alter the nerves around this area and this cause renal or GI (gastro-intestinal) issues and simple rib adjustment can help the nerve impulses improve the renal and gut function.
+- DO – also termed osteopathic medicine: also, a 4-year program, this is a small subset of medical schools that make up 10-20% of medical schools (see graph).
+They teach the same western medicine that traditional allopathic medical schools teach but also educate and train their students in a holistic medical approach with integrative medicine such as how each system interacts with the other and trains in how you can utilize manual medicine to assist the body to maximize bodies efficiency.
+An example would be if a rib is out of place can alter the nerves around this area and this causes renal or GI (gastrointestinal) issues and simple rib adjustment can help the nerve impulses improve the renal and gut function.

 After medical school graduates from both types of schools move on to the next step in their career which is applying to residency programs.
 MD and DO students both apply for medical specialty programs across the United States and across all medical specialties.
-For orthopedic specialties there is Orthopedic Surgery (surgical) or Physical Medicine and Rehabilitation (non-surgical).
-Now all these programs have both MDs and DOs along side each other learning and treating patients.
-At this point in the education process an MD and a DO is essentially the same thing (a resident) and graduates from these programs are now practicing physicians (surgical and non-surgical) in their respective fields.
+For orthopedic specialties, there is Orthopedic Surgery (surgical) or Physical Medicine and Rehabilitation (non-surgical).
+Now all these programs have both MDs and DOs alongside each other learning and treating patients.
+At this point in the education process, an MD and a DO are essentially the same thing (a resident) and graduates from these programs are now practicing physicians (surgical and non-surgical) in their respective fields.